 What do your blood pressure numbers mean?

-The only way to know (diagnose) if you have high blood pressure (HBP or hypertension) is to have your blood pressure tested.
-Understanding your blood pressure numbers is key to controlling high blood pressure.
+The only way to know if you have high blood pressure (HBP, or hypertension) is to have your blood pressure tested.
+Understanding your results is key to controlling high blood pressure.

 Healthy and unhealthy blood pressure ranges

 Learn what’s considered normal, as recommended by the American Heart Association.
 See the chart below.

 Note: A diagnosis of high blood pressure must be confirmed with a medical professional.
 A doctor should also evaluate any unusually low blood pressure readings.

 |NORMAL||LESS THAN 120||and||LESS THAN 80|

 |130 – 139||or||80 – 89|

 (HYPERTENSION) STAGE 2